 - Bedding: Research the many products on the market and shop around.
 In some cases it may be cheaper to buy direct from the supplier, rather than via your local feed merchant.
 And while fitting rubber matting requires a significant initial financial investment, it can pay for itself in reduced bedding costs over time.

 - Horse care costs: Discuss worming and feeding routines with your vet to make sure you are using the most effective and economical regimes.
 Protect your horse and your pocket by worming strategically based on test results.
-The exception to this is treating for encysted small redworm, which must be undertaken annually in winter to maintain your horse’s health.

 - Farriery costs: Investigate shoeing options for your horse with your farrier; you may find your horse doesn’t need to have a full set of shoes all year round.
 And if there is not much wear on the horse’s shoes, your farrier may be able to refit them rather than replace them.

 From tapping in to the knowledgeable people surrounding you, to taking the time to really the pros at shows, take

 Gloucestershire-based eventer and field master Beanie Sturgis, shares her tips for saving time and money around the yard

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription